-Concerning the study of the chaotic properties of the model, the most valuable result here achieved consists of demonstrating that the semiclassical chaotic features of the Bianchi IX Cosmology survive only if the ratio of the polymer scale parameter for the isotropic variable to that one for the anisotropies is greater than or equal to the unity.
-This fact proves that the chaos survives only when the Universe volume discretization is more relevant with respect to the corresponding discretization of the anisotropies, with the consequence that the main features of the Misner original description [7, 23] are preserved.
-On the contrary, a significant discretization of the anisotropies (i.e. the physical degrees of freedom of the cosmological gravitational field) with respect to the volume component leads to a suppression of the chaos, since new features of the Kasner solution appear.
+Concerning the study of the chaotic properties of the model, the most valuable result here achieved consists of demonstrating that the semiclassical chaotic features of the Bianchi IX cosmology survive only if the ratio of the polymer scale parameter for the isotropic variable to that one for the anisotropies is greater than or equal to the unity.
+This fact proves that the chaos survives only when the Universe volume discretization is more relevant with respect to the corresponding discretization of the anisotropies, with the consequence that the main features of the Misner original description [7,23] are preserved.
+On the contrary, a significant discretization of the anisotropies (i.e., the physical d.o.f. of the cosmological gravitational field) with respect to the volume component leads to a suppression of the chaos, since new features of the Kasner solution appear.

-Finally, for the parameter space associated to the chaotic features of the model, we reproduced in the polymer paradigm all the considerations made by Misner on a quantum level, recovering his result about the possibility to have high occupation numbers for the anisotropy degrees of freedom, i.e. quasi-classical states, near enough to the singularity.
-In particular, the possibility to have a quasi-classical singular Universe appears in the considered scenario and it is unaffected by the discretization of the variables.
+Finally, for the parameter space associated to the chaotic features of the model, we reproduced in the polymer paradigm all the considerations made by Misner on a quantum level, recovering his result about the possibility to have high occupation numbers for the anisotropy d.o.f., i.e., quasiclassical states, near enough to the singularity.
+In particular, the possibility to have a quasiclassical singular Universe appears in the considered scenario and it is unaffected by the discretization of the variables.

-In conclusion, the fact that all the semiclassical and quantum features of the usual Bianchi IX model are recovered when the chaos is preserved suggests that the polymer lattice scale seems to be essentially a negligible effect with respect to the physical content of the Misner representation, except when it introduces a predominant discretization for the anisotropy degrees of freedom over that one for the Universe volume.
+In conclusion, the fact that all the semiclassical and quantum features of the usual Bianchi IX model are recovered when the chaos is preserved suggests that the polymer lattice scale seems to be essentially a negligible effect with respect to the physical content of the Misner representation, except when it introduces a predominant discretization for the anisotropy d.o.f. over that one for the Universe volume.